 US Size 5-7

-For use with DK weight yarn, (not to be confused with worsted weight, as that is slightly thicker than DK.)
-It’s widespread across all sorts of patterns for almost anything you could possibly think of.
+For use with DK weight yarn (not to be confused with worsted weight yarns, as they’re slightly thicker than DK.)
+It’s widespread across all sorts of patterns for almost anything you could think of.

 US Size 7-9